-the where In case the affinity is not explicitly using the constructor or AsyncBaseEventHandler. set setSchedulingParameters(SchedulingParameters), the default affinity assigned to this Schedulable will not appear in the SchedulingParameters returned by AsyncBaseEventHandler.getSchedulingParameters().
+the case where In the affinity is not explicitly using the constructor AsyncBaseEventHandler. set or setSchedulingParameters(SchedulingParameters), the default affinity assigned to this Schedulable will not appear in the SchedulingParameters returned by AsyncBaseEventHandler.getSchedulingParameters().

 - release-Parameter for scheduling the new handler (and possibly other instances of Schedulable).
 When release is null the new AsyncEventHandler will use a clone of the default ReleaseParameters for the associated scheduler created in the memory area that contains the AsyncEventHandler object. - memory-Parameter for scheduling the new handler (and possibly other instances of Schedulable).
 When memory is null, the new AsyncEventHandler receives null value for its memory parameters, and the amount or rate of memory allocation for the new handler is unrestricted.